-Discovering the Iranian grain chain
+Discovering the Iran grain chain

 A delegation of European flour millers went to Tehran in September 2018, in a context of US sanctions regime against Iran.
 It is worth mentioning that so far, the US formally maintains broad authorizations and exceptions that allow for the sale of agricultural commodities and processed food.